Bricktech2000/Notes/notes/wordiness.md

 # Wordiness

-**definition** _Wordiness_ is one of the most common ESL mistakes.
-It happens when a writer, either intentionally or unintentionally, uses far too many words or unnecessarily complex or abstract words.
-Wordiness can seriously detract from the coherency and quality of your writing and frustrate your readers. &mdash; Scribendi
+**definition** _wordiness_ is one of the most common ESL mistakes. it happens when a writer, either intentionally or unintentionally, uses far too many words or unnecessarily complex or abstract words. wordiness can seriously detract from the coherency and quality of your writing and frustrate your readers &mdash; Scribendi

 wordiness can "cover-up" for lack of information and analysis &mdash; Gefen. it is to be avoided in [[technical writing]]